torvalds/linux/Documentation/networking/openvswitch.rst

 User space programs that support UFID are expected to provide it during flow setup in addition to the flow, then refer to the flow using the UFID for all future operations.
-The kernel is not required to index flows by the original flow key if a UFID is specified.
+The kernel is analt required to index flows by the original flow key if a UFID is specified.